About Dancing Doll and Teddy Bear

 Can I play Dancing Doll and Teddy Bear on this page?

 Yes.
-This Dancing Doll and Teddy Bear page keeps the fingering chart, 2/4 phrase layout, and C note center easy to follow while letting you switch between the supported ocarina, recorder, and tin whistle views.
+This Dancing Doll and Teddy Bear page keeps the fingering chart, 2/4 phrase layout, and C note center easy to follow while letting you switch between the supported instrument setups on the page.

-Which note view should I use for Dancing Doll and Teddy Bear?
+Should I use letter notes or numbered notes for Dancing Doll and Teddy Bear?

 Letter notes are the quickest way to read the page, while numbered notes stay available as a backup if you learned the tune from number-based materials.